How the Players Feel About Use of VAR at the World Cup

 Bleacher Report called on correspondents in Russia to let us know what the players have been telling them about the technology.
 It's not all bad.

-"I think the new system is good for the World Cup because there can be no mistakes in the box," Belgium and Manchester United star Marouane Fellaini told reporters.
+"I think the new system is good for the World Cup because there can be no mistakes in the box," Belgium and Manchester United midfielder Marouane Fellaini told reporters.
 "For penalties and free-kicks, it's good.
 Same for red cards.
-I think its the new revolution in football, it's good for football."
+I think it's the new revolution in football, it's good for football."

 Belgium manager Roberto Martinez agreed: "It has brought a good honest assessment of what happens in the box.
 More situations are being punished."